sateffen/nodgine/README.md

 Routes given request and response pair to a requested path and controller
 ### $ROUTER.addRoute(path, callback, caseSensetive)
 * path `string` the specific path for the router
-* callback `function` the callback that is called when a request fits to given path
+* callback `function` or `object` if the callback is a function, it is called, when the given path fits.
+If it is an object the request method will be evaluated and routed to the functions of the object.
+The object should implement at least one if this functions: doGet, doPost, doPut, doDelete
 * caseSensetive `bool` defines, whether the path is case sensetive or not
 ### $ROUTER.getRoute(path)
 * path `string` the path that should be found